zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Steven:  Fine.
 The application asks which visa classification  we’re applying for.
 Should I check student or tourist?

-Joyce:  Even though we’re taking a language course while w e’re there, we’re asking for a tourist visa.
+Joyce:  Even though we’re taking a language course while we’re there, we’re asking for a tourist visa.
 We can stay for three months on a tourist visa.

  Steven:  What are they going to do if we overstay our visa, deport us?